 To find out more please see our terms and conditions.

 Flexibility and choice are built into the degree.
-You'll study compulsory philosophy modules and choose options from other subjects while undertaking your project.
+You'll study compulsory philosophy modules and choose optional modules from both philosophy and other subjects.

 You'll cover topics in Ancient Philosophy, ethics, epistemology, the philosophy of religion and existentialism.
 You'll explore issues such as the nature of freedom and the self, the existence of God, and the origin of our ethical values.
 You'll engage with the ideas of philosophers like Plato, Descartes, Hume, Nietzsche, Sartre and de Beauvoir.
 You'll begin your individual project in Semester 2.